grimfiendish/StatCompare/README.md

 ## Configuration

 ```
 /statc on | off       - Turns on/off the addon
-/statc            - Shows an unhelpful help message.
-May show helpful stuff in Chinese.
-/statc help       - Shows an unhelpful help message.
-May show helpful stuff in Chinese.
-/statc item       - Opens a window that is presumably only showing instructions in Chinese. no idea what it does.
-/statc sets       - Undocumented. requires "StatCompareSets" addon, which appears to only exist in Chinese.
-I've found references to it in Chinese forums but not it itself.
-/statc DressOn    - Undocumented.
-I'm guessing I need a child addon for it.
-/statc DressOff   - Undocumented.
-I'm guessing I need a child addon for it.
+/statc debug on | off - Prints debug information.
+Primarily useful if you discover an enchant is displaying incorrectly, it will show the effect ID in the Stat panel.
+Send a bug ticket on the github page, [here](https://github.com/grimfiendish/StatCompare/).
 ```